bizlett/wedding-rsvp/README.md

 I deployed my website early which meant I was able to test functionality and design as I go.
 I made regular use of the terminal in my dev environment to pick up and address issues.
 Pymongo threw useful WSGI error documents which were helpful in debugging.
 I also used Chrome dev tools to test after each change to ensure expectations met reality / intended application, in particular making use of the network tool to understand silent errors.

 Once I had the structure in place, I began testing across other devices.
 I checked features and formatting across an iPhone 7 and iPhone 10 as well as using dev tools and resizing the browser to check responsiveness.
 I also used a [free responsive test tool](http://responsivetesttool.com/).

-Finally, I asked friends and family to test the website on their devices.
+Finally, I posted the deployed site and repo into the peer-review channel on the CI Slack, requesting feedback and I asked friends and family to test the website on their devices.
 I asked them to make a note of anything they found unusual or that they thought was wrong.
 This proved particularly helpful for user stories and when considering future features.

 <a></a>